johanseaxis/acap-native-sdk-examples/tensorflow_to_larod/README.md

 ```

 Axis cameras output images on the NV12 YUV format.
 As this is not normally used as input format to deep learning models,
 conversion to e.g., RGB might be needed.
 This can be done using ```libyuv```.
 However, if performance is a primary objective, training the model to use the YUV format directly should be considered, as each frame conversion takes a few milliseconds.
-To convert the NV12 stream to RGB, the `convertCropScaleU8yuvToRGB` from `imgconverter` is used, which in turn uses `libyuv`.
+To convert the NV12 stream to RGB, the `convertCropScaleU8yuvToRGB` from `imgconverter` is used, which in turn uses the `libyuv` library.

 ```c
 convertCropScaleU8yuvToRGB(nv12Data, streamWidth, streamHeight, (uint8_t*) larodInputAddr, args.width, args.height);